 World Heritage Week

 World Heritage Week is a celebration of the World Heritage City Designation of Philadelphia.
-The last Thursday of May is set as World Heritage Day by the city council.
+The last Thursday of May is set as World Heritage Day by City Council.

 In 2016, Mayor Jim Kenney created Philadelphia World Heritage Day on the last Thursday of May to celebrate Philadelphia's World Heritage City Designation.
 Today, we celebrate World Heritage Week with a selection of events to highlight Philadelphia's international heritages and communities.

 This week is a collaborative celebration featuring valued community partners, the Office of the City Representative, and GPA-hosted events.

 Featured Event: Sustainable Development Goal Unveiling - Partnership for the Goals

 GPA and St. Mary Interparochial School worked together to debut the artwork of Isabelle Cress which highlights SDG 17: Partnership for the Goals.
 Additionally, this event kicked off GPA’s celebrations for World Heritage Week, and occured in conjunction with the 21st annual St. Mary annual Walkathon.

 The 19th Annual Global Business Conference

 The World Trade Center of Greater Philadelphia (WTCGP) and the Temple University Center for International Business Education and Research (CIBER) proudly presented the 19th Annual Global Business Conference (GBC).
 The latest insights and strategies for success from industry-leading experts in the fields of exporting, world finance, energy supply, fluctuating international markets, global expansion and more were presented – all tailored for businesses based in Southeastern PA and South Jersey.